 Calculating the annual dollar amount that can be contributed requires a mathematical calculation performed by an actuary involving the following factors:

 - Client's age - In general, the older the client then the larger the annual contribution that can be made into the plan.

-When a traditional defined benefit plan is established there is an rate of return assumption that is factored into the actuarial calculation to determine the annual contribution amount that is necessary in order to fund the future retirement income benefit.
+When a traditional defined benefit plan is established there is an rate of return assumption (approximately 5% to 5.5%) that is factored into the actuarial calculation to determine the annual contribution amount that is necessary in order to fund the future retirement income benefit.
 Each year the actual return of the portfolio will be compared to the rate of return assumption.
 When the portfolio's actual return is greater than rate of return assumption then there will be a smaller required annual contribution.
 Conversely, when the actual return is less than the rate of return assumption then the annual contribution will need to be increased to make up the shortfall.
 On an annual basis, an actuary makes calculations to determine the amount needed to be contributed into the plan to ensure the future target retirement income goal is reached.

 I am self employed, age 45 with no employees and I had an income windfall this year and anticipate of $250,000 of net income for my sole proprietorship.
 I usually earn $50,000 in net income.
 Should I setup a Defined Benefit Plan?

 No probably not.
 In order for a defined benefit plan to be a good option, the business owner should feel confident about being able to make the required annual contribution for 3 years.
 For example, a Defined Benefit Plan is not the correct choice for someone that anticipates an income windfall in one year, but then is unsure about being able to make the required annual contribution in future years.
 A self employed individual in this scenario may want to setup an Individual 401k instead due to the annual contribution flexibility.

 Can a Defined Benefit Plan be amended if my income changes?